steven-hill/Faraway-Frames/README.md

 ### An iOS and iPadOS app for exploring the Studio Ghibli films.

 ### Features
-- Explore all Studio Ghibli films
+- Explore all Studio Ghibli films.
-- Search for films by title
+- Search for films by title.
-- View details about each film
+- View details about each film.
-- Add films to 'Up Next' and/or 'Watched' queues, which are displayed on the 'Home' tab
+- Add films to 'Up Next' and/or 'Watched' queues, which are displayed on the 'Home' tab.
-- Supports portrait and landscape on iPhone and iPad
+- Supports portrait and landscape on iPhone and iPad.

 ### Targets
-- Swift 6.2
+- Swift 6.2.
 - Swift concurrency settings:
-  - Approachable Concurrency = Yes
+  - Approachable Concurrency = Yes.
-  - Default Actor Isolation = MainActor
+  - Default Actor Isolation = MainActor.
-- iOS 26 and iPadOS 26
+- iOS 26 and iPadOS 26.
-- Xcode 26
+- Xcode 26.

 ### Technical details
 - MVVM + Coordinator.